 WHERE: First Friday in Kendall Yards happens throughout the Kendall Yards Business District, but has always been centered at Marmot Art Space (1202 Summit Pkwy, in Adams Alley, right across the alley from Craftsman Cellars and 3Ninjas).

 WHY ATTEND:It’s another amazing art party in Kendall Yards!
-This is the best night of each month, a great opportunity to get out of the house and visit with your neighbors in Spokane’s most exciting new neighborhood.
+This is the best night of each month, a great opportunity to get out of the house and visit with your neighbors in Spokane’s most exciting neighborhood.
 Come for the art, stay for the food and drink!
 Or vice versa.
 You choose – either way you’ll have a great time!

 MORE: Veraci Pizza, on the house!

 MORE:Kids are always welcome.

-We’ve been working for over two years to turn Kendall Yards into an arts destination.
+We’ve been working for over five years to turn Kendall Yards into an arts destination.
 Marmot will always be at the center and, as the only space in Kendall Yards dedicated completely to the visual arts, we’ll always focus on the biggest artists around, but we’re excited to continue to promote all the great things happening on First Fridays in Kendall Yards!